jbrinkmeyer/AzureProject/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Elk machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses: whitelisted IP addresses My Personal Computer IP
+Access to this machine is only allowed from the following IP addresses: whitelisted IP addresses, My Personal Computer IP

 Machines within the network can only be accessed by the Jump Box Provisioner.
-Which machine did you allow to access your ELK VM my personal computer?
+Which machine did you allow to access your ELK VM? my personal computer.
 What was its IP address?
 99.96.103.234

 A summary of the access policies in place can be found in the table below.